 Questions?

-How do you define the circular economy?
+What do you include in the circular economy?+

 We define the circular economy market as all activities that keep products and materials in use for longer and return them safely to the economy or nature instead of sending them to waste.